Social issues in Brazil: Poverty and income concentration

 São Sebastião, poor town in the Federal District.

 Poverty in Brazil is most visually represented by the favelas, slums in the country's metropolitan areas and remote upcountry regions that suffer with economic underdevelopment and below-par standards of living.
 In Rio de Janeiro, about a fifth of its population of six million live in several hundred favelas, situated on steep, neglected land largely beyond the control and services of city authorities.
 An attempt to mitigate these problems is the "Fome Zero" program launched by then-President Luiz Inácio Lula da Silva in 2003.
 Part of this is "Bolsa Família", a cash transfer program that gives money to impoverished families under the condition that they keep their kids vaccinated and in school.

-The Lula administration (2003-2011) reduced 9.8% the rate of poverty based on labor income during June 2002 and June 2006 according to Fundação Getúlio Vargas.
+The Lula administration (2003-2011) reduced the rate of poverty by 9.8% based on labor income during June 2002 and June 2006 according to Fundação Getúlio Vargas.
 In June 2006, the rate of extreme poverty was 18.57% of the population.

 The rate of poverty is in part attributed to the country's economic inequality.
 Brazil ranks among the world's highest nations in the Gini coefficient index of inequality assessment.
 A study on the subject shows that the poor segment constitutes roughly one third of the population, and the extremely poor make out 13% (2005 figures).
 However, the same study shows the income growth of the poorest 20% population segment to be almost in par with China, while the richest 10% are stagnating.